Confessions of a Semi-Adult

 Currently, I’m doing a master’s program in marriage and family therapy, and living at home with my parents while I do it.
 It’s both hell on earth and the most intensely introspective, eye-opening experience of my life.
 No, really.
 I’ve been ripped to shreds and pieced back together.
 Most of the piecing-back-together has been done.
 Some of it.
 Hah.
 We’re laughing again.

 Some other facts about me: I love flowers.
 Floral patterns, floral scents, floral…foliage.
 My favorites are hydrangeas and peonies, and anything blue because they’re so rare.
 When I was four, a chihuahua bit my face because I interrupted his fight with a crab.
 You read it right.
-You can still see the scar in my lip if you squint and tilt your head and have a couple drinks.
+You can still see the scar.
+Well, if you squint and tilt your head and have a couple drinks.
 But it’s there.
-I have a battle wound.
 Oh!
 I got another good one.
 When I was seven, I tried to sell a mystery novel I’d written lemonade-stand style at the end of my best friend’s (dead end) driveway.
 I have an entrepreneurial spirit; it’s undeniable.